 Young children will subject your floors to various abuses: spilled food, abrasion, dyed liquids like fruit punch, blood, and soda.
 When choosing the best carpet for children, stain resistance, durability, and softness are the key characteristics a carpet should have.

 Types of Fibers to Choose

-Fiber type certainly makes a big difference in the performance of carpet.
-There are three popular types of fibers to choose from: PET (polyester), nylon, and triexta.
+Fiber type certainly makes a big difference in the performance of the carpet.
+There are three popular types of fibers to choose from PET (polyester), nylon, and triexta.
 All are 100% inorganic fibers.
 Wool is a popular carpeting fiber, but it is not the best option for houses with children.

 - PET: Budget-friendly, eco-friendly PET carpet is remarkable for its sustainability and inherent stain resistance.

 - Nylon: Nylon sets the standard for softness, beauty, and long-lasting durability.

 - Triexta: Triexta is unique in that it combines both exceptional durability with permanent built-in stain and soil protection- no other fiber can make this claim.

 Modular (tile-type) carpet provides the advantage of allowing you to switch out sections of carpeting as needed.
 Stains that cannot be cleaned can be thrown out.
 With a box or two of carpet squares stored in a closet, you can call in a carpet installer or handyman for a quick replacement.